Staked HYPE (STHYPE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Staked HYPE Price Prediction for 2025–2050

-According to your Staked HYPE price prediction, the value of STHYPE is expected to change by 238.64%, reaching a price of 67.8286USD by 2050.
+According to your Staked HYPE price prediction, the value of STHYPE is expected to change by 238.64%, reaching a price of 72.8743USD by 2050.

 Short Term Staked HYPE Price Prediction For Today, Tomorrow, This Week, and 30 Days